devstream-io/website-old/content/en/blog/how-to/create-local-k8s/index.md

  --image=kindest/node:v1.22.0 --name=dev6
 ```

-We can see familiar outputs, with the exception being "Configuring the external load balancer”和“Joining more control-plane nodes":
+We can see familiar outputs, with the exception being "Configuring the external load balancer” and “Joining more control-plane nodes":

 ```sh
 Creating cluster "dev6" ...